Note Taking Services

 If you have a test scheduling conflict that is related to your disability, please email email@example.com or come visit us in the office (B210-R) so that we can arrange an alternate testing schedule.
 This applies to all testing requests including quizzes, tests, midterms and final exams.

-Requests to make changes to the scheduled tests/exams must be made by the applicable deadlines and must be based on existing accommodations (ex: 1 midterm/day, 1 exam/day) and supporting documentation.
+Requests to make changes to the scheduled tests/exams must be made by the applicable deadlines and must be based on existing accommodations (ex: 1 midterm/day, 1 exam/day).

 Late Booking Procedure